 But if all prophesy, an unbeliever or outsider who enters is reproved by all and called to account by all.
 After the secrets of the unbeliever’s heart are disclosed, that person will bow down before God and worship him, declaring, “God is really among you.”

-The difficulty here is the fact that in the New Testament the sina qua non of prophetic utterance is that the prophets passes along information from God which is not knowable from mere human observation or reasoning.
-Piper has to minimize the role of immediate, special revelation in 1 Corinthians 14, that is, that the prophet is privy to information, secrets of the heart, information that he or she should not be able to access, and thereby showing that God is at work through the gospel:
+The difficulty here is the fact that in the New Testament the sine qua non of prophetic utterance is that the prophets passes along information from God which is not knowable from mere human observation or reasoning.
+Piper has to minimize the role of immediate, special revelation in 1 Corinthians 14, that is, that the prophet is privy to information, secrets of the heart, information that he or she should not be able to access, and thereby showing that God is at work through the gospel.
+From my 1 Corinthians commentary:

 Here Paul shows what is only implicit up to this point: that a prophet’s message might lend itself to evangelism.
 Thus an unbeliever, like a believer, will hear a message of truth that is perhaps tailored specifically for him or her.
 For a prophet might speak of the facts of the cross-gospel in a clear manner, but also add something like: “and you, friend, although you have a believing wife, you have not yet repented.
 This is because you are reluctant to give up your cleverly-concealed liaison with a prostitute, and because you secretly resent the spiritual changes in your wife, even while professing to admire her new devotion to you and the children!”

 To return to Piper’s “anointed preaching” viewpoint: John Calvin comments on 1 Cor.
 12:28, “And God has appointed in the church first apostles, second prophets, third teachers” – Prophets are “not those who were endowed with the gift of prophesying, but those who were endowed with a peculiar gift, not merely for interpreting Scripture, but also for applying it wisely for present use.”
 Note that Calvin says they preach “wisely”, but not giving secret information.
 Jean Héring takes a similar viewpoint in his commentary, but applies it generally to all preachers, not just the specially-anointed: “According to 14:3 the aim of prophecy is to edify, exhort, and encourage.
 It coincides therefore to a large extent with what we call a sermon today.”
-But Calvin had earlier interpreted “prophecy” in 12:8 in a different manner, one which fits better with the text of the epistle – “By prophecy, I understand the singular and choice endowment of unfolding the secret will of God, so that a Prophet is a messenger, as it were, between God and man…” John Wesley seemed to combine the same two strands, that prophets either foretell things to come or speak by extraordinary inspiration, for the edification of the church.”
-He did not believe that supernatural prophecy had necessarily ceased.
+But Calvin had earlier interpreted “prophecy” in 12:8 in a different manner, one which fits better with the text of the epistle – “By prophecy, I understand the singular and choice endowment of unfolding the secret will of God, so that a Prophet is a messenger, as it were, between God and man…” John Wesley seemed to combine the same two strands, that prophets “either foretell things to come or speak by extraordinary inspiration, for the edification of the church.”
+On 1 Cor 14:1 he reverted to this definition: “desire spiritual gifts; but especially, that ye may prophesy – The word here does not mean foretelling things to come; but rather opening and applying the Scripture.”
+But on 14:6 is is again “Foretelling some future event.”
+But in 14:26 is is preaching once again!
+“Let two or three of the prophets (not more at one meeting) speak, one after another, expounding the Scripture.”

 I believe, and hope, that all true preachers of the Word are familiar with the rich spiritual experience of which John Piper speaks.
 In fact, it can and should be the norm.
 But we must put the question to the text of Scripture and ask: Is a preacher in this moment actually prophesying?
 Piper says yes, but his case is weak.